zhaoziheng/SAT/README.md

 ## Train Guidance:
 Some preparation before start the training:
-  1. you need to build your training data following this [repo](https://github.com/zhaoziheng/SAT-DS/tree/main), specifically, from step 1 to step 5.
+  1. You need to build your training data following this [repo](https://github.com/zhaoziheng/SAT-DS/tree/main), specifically, from step 1 to step 5.
 A jsonl containing all the training samples is required.
-  2. you need to fetch the text encoder checkpoint from https://huggingface.co/zzh99/SAT to generate prompts.
+  2. You need to fetch the pre-trained text encoder checkpoint from https://huggingface.co/zzh99/SAT to generate prompts.
+If you want to re-do the knowledge enhancement pre-training from scratch, you may refer to this [repo](https://github.com/zhaoziheng/SAT-Pretrain/tree/master).

 Our recommendation for training SAT-Nano is 8 or more A100-80G, for SAT-Pro is 16 or more A100-80G.
-Please use the slurm script in `sh/` to start the training process.
+You can of course modify the `crop_size` or other hyperparameters to reduce computational consumption and requirement.
+Use the slurm script in `sh/` for a reference to start the training process.
 Take SAT-Pro for example:
   ```
   sbatch sh/train_sat_pro.sh
   ```